The Best Graphics Cards

 NVIDIA GTX 1070 Ti ($450)

-We believe the NVIDIA GTX 1070 hits a sweet spot in the market by providing huge performance without an exorbitant price.
+We believe the NVIDIA GTX 1070 hits a sweet spot in the market by providing great performance without an exorbitant price.
 It’s priced lower than the GTX 1080, but still packs roughly 80% the power of that card.
 With the 1070, gamers can expect to max out most games with 60 FPS at 1440p resolution, and all games at 1080p.
 At 1080p, most games will even get up to 120+ FPS with max settings.